 Now, the game launched in Early Access, and the creators warned that production is far from finished.
-At time of writing some basic functions were missing, the most notable being the lack of a save system, in addition to whatever content that will be added later.
+At the time of writing, some basic functions were missing, the most notable being the lack of a save system, in addition to whatever content will be added later.
 One might think that the lack of saves would be a pretty big bummer, but starting my soup empire over never felt like that big of a drag, at least in my limited time with it so far.
-Each time I started over I had a better idea of how to lay things out, and my efficiency improved substantially.
-Hopefully then I’ll be ready when more proper features get implemented, because this game can get hard.
+Each time I started over, I had a better idea of how to lay things out, and my efficiency improved substantially.
+Hopefully, then I’ll be ready when more proper features get implemented because this game can get hard.

 So far, I’ve largely played in co-op mode.
 Having a partner sitting next to you to coordinate with and divide responsibilities is a huge bonus.
 Too many cooks don’t spoil the dish here, the co-owner helps grease the wheels of production, and each player can tailor their role more specifically to how they want to play the game.
 Want to focus more on base building and defense?
 Great!
 Your partner can go explore and gather resources and ingredients.
 Letting out simultaneous double sighs of relief after a stressful day of production is a good feeling, and you’ll find yourself proud of the empire you’ve constructed together.